syncfusion-content/winui-docs/winui/Barcode/Symbology-Types.md

 ---
 layout: post
-title: Types of Symbology in Syncfusion Barcode control for Winui
+title: Symbology Types in WinUI Barcode control | Syncfusion
-description: Shows different types of Symbology in one-dimensional and two-dimensional barcodes in Barcode Control
+description: Learn about Symbology Types support in Syncfusion WinUI Barcode control and more details.
 platform: WinUI
 control: Barcode
 documentation: ug
 ---

-# Types of Barcode Symbology
+# Symbology Types in WinUI Barcode
 Barcode Symbology supports 12 variants of one dimensional and 3 variants of two dimensional barcodes.

 ## One Dimensional Barcodes